Syferus/ePark/README.md

-### A MVC app that analyses a car park and outputs free spaces to a webapp
+### An app that displays the amount of free parking spaces near your location

-It checks if a space is occupied and displays the amount of spaces free when a user checks on their phone
+An MEAN application that compares images to determine if parking spaces are free, and then outputs the results to a mobile web app